-Irish painter Michael Mulcahy (born 1952) attended the Crawford Municipal School of Art, Cork, and the National College of Art and Design, Dublin.
-He is now one of the artists most prominently associated with Neo-expressionist painting in Ireland.
-Mulcahy has travelled extensively, particularly in North and West Africa where he lived with local communities.
+Irish painter Michael Mulcahy attended the Crawford Municipal School of Art, Cork, and the National College of Art and Design, Dublin.
+Mulcahy is prominently associated with Neo-expressionist painting in Ireland.
+He has travelled extensively, particularly in North and West Africa where he lived with local communities.
 His semi-abstract paintings make reference to those groups, such as the Dogon in Mali, with which he has engaged.
 Mulcahy represented Ireland at the Sidney Biennale in 1984.
-He is an elected member of Aosdána.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.